markkcruz/markkcruz/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=markkcruz)](https://github.com/anuraghazra/github-readme-stats)

 I'm currently a college student at New Jersey Institute of Technology majoring in Computer Science!
-I'm skilled in frontend web development, basic backend dev, and skilled in C++.
-I also work on Python based projects.
+I am a Full-Stack web-dev and mainly have developed in the MERN stack.
+I have done some work in AI/ML, cryptocurrency smart contracts, and even assembly.

+Currently really interested in the Metaverse and am a Avatar/World Creator for Unity based metaverses.

 <!---
 markkcruz/markkcruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.